Skip to content

 Tribal Environmental Programs

 Tribal programs continue but face proposed elimination of several categorical grants in the FY2026 budget.
-The Indian Environmental General Assistance Program invites proposals for workplans beginning October 1, 2026.
-Region 10 awards are up to $138,000 per year, with proposals due February 13, 2026.
-Region 9 workplans and budgets were due February 6, 2026.
+The Indian Environmental General Assistance Program funds workplans beginning October 1, 2026, with Region 10 awards up to $138,000 per year.
+The Region 9 and Region 10 proposal windows for this cycle closed in February 2026; the next annual cycle typically opens in winter.
 Eligibility is limited to federally recognized Indian Tribes and intertribal consortia.
 Tribal State Indoor Radon Grants in Region 5 offer up to $220,000 total with individual grants of $15,000 to $60,000.
 Clean Water Act Section 106 and Clean Air Act Section 105 formula grants continue for tribal air and water agencies, though the FY2026 budget proposes significant cuts to both categorical grant programs.
-Region 10 tribal applications for these programs were due February 13, 2026.
+Region 10 tribal application windows for these programs closed in February 2026.
 The Drinking Water Infrastructure Grants Tribal Set-Aside continues as a dedicated allocation within the DWSRF, administered through EPA regional offices.

 The Court Battles That Will Determine Billions